Artezon/Whisper-Transcription-Server/README.md

 > Currently no database is used, so transcription data is **not** saved on the server when it's stopped!

 ### TODO
-- [ ] Move save functionality to the server side
+- [ ] Move save functionality to server side
 - [ ] Refactor code
-- [ ] Implement persistent storage in the database and config file
+- [ ] Implement persistent storage in database
 - [ ] Translate to English
 - [ ] Add requirements.txt